rsdoiel/antenna/science_and_technology.md

 ## Watch out, another max-severity, make-me-root Cisco bug on the loose

-date: 2025-07-17, updated: 2025-07-17, from: The Register (UK I.T.
+date: 2025-07-17, updated: 2025-07-18, from: The Register (UK I.T.
 News)

-<h4>Three perfect 10s in the last month - ISE, ISE, baby</h4> <p>Cisco has issued a patch for a critical 10 out of 10 severity bug in its Identity Services Engine (ISE) and ISE Passive Identity Connector (ISE-PIC) that could allow an unauthenticated, remote attacker to run arbitrary code on the operating system with root-level privileges. …</p>
+<h4>Three perfect 10s in the last month - ISE, ISE, baby</h4> <p><strong>Updated</strong>  Cisco has issued a patch for a critical 10 out of 10 severity bug in its Identity Services Engine (ISE) and ISE Passive Identity Connector (ISE-PIC) that could allow an unauthenticated, remote attacker to run arbitrary code on the operating system with root-level privileges. …</p>

 <br>